alpacahq/typescript-sdk/README.md

 ## Need Help 😞?

-The primary maintainer of this project is (myself) [@117](https://github.com/117) 🫡.
+The primary maintainer of this project is [@117](https://github.com/117).
 Feel free to reach out on [Slack](https://alpaca-community.slack.com/join/shared_invite/zt-2ebgo7i1f-HbNoBjPWZ_bX72IVQTkcwg) or by opening an issue on this repo.
 I'm happy to help with any questions or issues you may have.